 That’s all, simple.
 The top two rows are frozen.

-Related Content: How to Freeze Selected Panes in Excel (10 Ways)
+Related Content: How to Freeze 2 Columns in Excel

 Things to remember

 Always, click on the cell below the row or rows you want to freeze.
 For example, if you want to freeze the top two rows, you have to click on any cell in the third row.

 The single most crucial aspect in becoming accustomed to these quick approaches is practice.
 As a result, I’ve attached a practice worksheet where you may practice these methods.